Light-Danube/CalculatorWithKotlin/README.md

-# Simple Android Calculator
+# EasyMath

-A basic calculator app for Android developed using Android Studio and Kotlin.
+A basic math quiz app for Android developed using Android Studio and Kotlin.

 ## Features